perkzen/perkzen/README.md

 ## About Me

-- 🎓 Currently pursuing a Master's degree in Informatics
 - 💻 Skilled in Full Stack Development
 - 🤖 ML engineering enthusiast
 - 🚀 Quick and effective learner of new technologies